geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 <Tabs>
   <TabItem value="ios" label="iOS" default>

-## Download through TestFlight
+## Download through the App Store

-Using your mobile device, use this link to access the [Geo Garden Club app on TestFlight](https://testflight.apple.com/join/wwL5P5de).
-Follow the instructions to download TestFlight from the App Store.
-Then click the link to **View in TestFlight.**  Download the Geo Garden Club app from there.
+Using your mobile device, use this link to access the [Geo Garden Club app in the App Store](https://apps.apple.com/us/app/geogardenclub/id6478464910).
+Follow the instructions to download.

 The Geo Garden Club app will soon be available on your home screen.
 If you can't find it, use the App Library search function.

-## Update through TestFlight

-You will receive emails from TestFlight everytime a new version is released.
-You can open Testflight through the email link to get taken directly to TestFlight to update to the latest version, if it doesn't update automatically

 </TabItem>